Operator growth and black hole formation: Threshold for black hole formation

 \subsection{Black hole formation in $AdS_3$: Gott condition}

-In three bulk dimensions the solution of black hole formation from particle collision is known \cite{Matschull:1998rv,Holst:1999tc}.
+In three bulk dimensions the geometric solution of the black hole formation problem via particle collision is known \cite{Matschull:1998rv,Holst:1999tc}.
 In particular, we know the exact threshold for black hole formation.
-This threshold is often referred to as Gott condition \cite{Gott:1990zr}.
+In flat space scattering, this threshold is often referred to as Gott condition \cite{Gott:1990zr}.
 In a collision with impact parameter $b$, it reads as follows:

 where $E_{CM}$ is energy of each of the particles in the center of mass frame.